SiderealMollusk/mu-v3/obsidian/To Add a domain.md

-Adding a New Domain

-Where to Put Files:
-	•	Put all source code under: domains/<your-domain>/
-	•	Keep things self-contained: NATS handlers, business logic, types, etc.

-Taskfile Setup:
-	•	In the selector, add your domain to the list of options (look for the “echo -e” block).
-	•	Add a select:<your-domain> entry.
-It should:
-	•	Use grep to find tasks that start with <your-domain>_
-	•	Let the user choose one and then run it
-	•	Make sure all your tasks are named like: <your-domain>_something

-Templates and Environment Variables:
-	•	If you have config files, use the shared render_template task.
-	•	Add any new environment variables to .env
-	•	Optional: make a .env.template file to document them
-# Adding a New Domain

-## Folder Layout
+Folder Layout

-- Put all source code under: `domains/<your-domain>/`
+- All source code goes under: domains//
-- Keep it self-contained: handlers, ports, business logic, types, etc.

-## Taskfile Integration

-- In the main Taskfile selector, add your domain to the `echo -e` block so it shows up in the UI.
-- Add a `select:<your-domain>` task:
-  - It should use `grep` to list tasks starting with `<your-domain>_`
-  - Let the user pick and run one
-- Name your tasks like `<your-domain>_<action>`
+- Structure it like this:

-## Config Templates and Environment

-- If your domain uses config files, use the shared `render_template` task
-- Define env vars in `.env`, and document them in `.env.template` if needed

-## Conventions

     domains/

-  inbox/
+    /

-    adapters/          <- NATS handlers (formerly called handlers)
+    adapters/          ← NATS handlers (formerly called handlers)

     ports/

-      inbound.ts       <- interfaces like HandleInboxMessage
+    inbound.ts       ← interfaces like HandleInboxMessage

-      outbound.ts      <- interfaces like MessageSender
+    outbound.ts      ← interfaces like MessageSender

-    services/          <- domain logic: pure functions, rules, state transitions
+    services/          ← domain logic: pure functions, rules, transitions

-    models/            <- types specific to this domain
+    models/            ← domain-specific types

+Taskfile Integration

+- In the main “task select”, add your domain name to the echo -e block

+- Add a task called select:

+    - Use grep to find tasks starting with _

+    - Let the user pick one with a selector like fzf or gum choose

+- Ensure all task names follow the pattern: _

+Config Templates and Environment

+- If your domain uses a config file:

+    - Create a config.template.ts

+    - Use the shared render_template task to generate config.ts

+- Add required keys to .env

+- Optionally document expected values in .env.template

+Conventions Reminder

+- Domains should be self-contained

+- Prefer pure functions in services/

+- Use ports to isolate interface logic

+- Adapters implement ports

+- Avoid direct cross-domain access; always route through ports

+This format is future-scaffoldable.
+Each step corresponds to something a CLI script could automate.
+Let me know when you want to turn this into runnable tasks.